AHardworkingMan/raspberry_autoCar/README.md

 # Embedded development project - automatic following car

+----Embedded Development Project of Nanjing Forestry University

-This project is developed based on Huawei ATLAS200DK and has functions such as following, obstacle avoidance, image transmission, and autonomous driving.
+This project is developed based on Huawei Atlas 200Developer Kit and has functions such as following, obstacle avoidance, image transmission, and autonomous driving.

 ## Table of Contents